Beirut Blast: Middle East Christian TV Broadcaster Launches Special Programming

 Aug.
 5, 2020

 EASTON, Md., Aug.
-5, 2020 /Christian Newswire/ -- The only Arabic Christian television broadcaster in Lebanon is airing special live programming, reassuring shell-shocked viewers after a huge explosion in the capital Beirut killed at least 113 people and injured more than 4,000 yesterday.
+5, 2020 /Christian Newswire/ -- A major Christian Arabic language broadcaster in Lebanon is airing special live programming, reassuring shell-shocked viewers after a huge explosion in the capital Beirut killed at least 113 people and injured more than 4,000 yesterday.

 Satellite network SAT-7 (www.sat7usa.org) reported minor damage to its Beirut studios a few miles from the blast epicenter, but continued broadcasting live Wednesday with a special Arabic-language program Lebanon: The Pain and Hope.